GiftForGood/website/README.md

-This project
+This project is built with [Next.js](https://nextjs.org/) on top of [React](https://reactjs.org/).

 ## Prerequisites
 - [Node.js 10.13](https://nodejs.org/en/) or later

 ## Setting up

-Run `npm install` to install all the relevant dependencies such as React, Next etc.
+Run `npm install` in the root directory to install all the relevant dependencies such as React, Next.js etc.

 ## Available Scripts